SimVascular/simvascular.github.io-archive/source/documentation/quickguide/gui/_image_navigator.md

 <br>
 <div style="background-color: #F0F0F0; padding: 10px; border: 1px solid #e6e600; border-left: 6px solid #e6e600">
-Although the <i>Image Navigator</i> label <b>Loc: (mm)</b> implies image units are in mm SimVascular does not have any explicit units.
-Units are only important when specifying certain simulation parameters and data.
+Although the <i>Image Navigator</i> label <b>Loc: (mm)</b> implies image units are in mm, SimVascular does not have any explicit units.
+Units are only important when specifying simulation parameters and data.
 </div>